apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>volumeMountsName defines which volumeMount of the container to do backup,
-only work if Type is not None
-if not specified, the 1st volumeMount will be chosen</p>
+<p>volumeMountsName defines which volumeMount of the container to do backup,<br />only work if Type is not None<br />if not specified, the 1st volumeMount will be chosen</p><br />
 </td>
 </tr>
 </tbody>